pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

     constructor() {
-        // Subscribe to initial list of lessons globalEventBus.registerObserver(LESSONS_LIST_AVAILABLE, this);
+        // Subscribe to initial list of lessons globalEventBus.subscribeObserver(LESSONS_LIST_AVAILABLE, this);

-        // Subscribe to new lesson being added in future to update the local lessons list globalEventBus.registerObserver(ADD_NEW_LESSON, {
+        // Subscribe to new lesson being added in future to update the local lessons list globalEventBus.subscribeObserver(ADD_NEW_LESSON, {
             notify: lessonText => {
-                // What this.lesson is pointing to, LessonsListComponent's or EventBusExperimentsComponent's lessons? this.lessons.push({
+                // What this.lesson is pointing to, LessonsListComponent's or
+                // EventBusExperimentsComponent's lessons?
+                this.lessons.push({
                     id: Math.random(),
                     description: lessonText